Volcano mine system: Minefield Marking

-Marking is by way of hazard signs attached to signposts and where appropriate, surrounded by boundary fences constructed from standard fencing materials such as barbed wire, concertina wire and pierced steel planking.
+Marking is by way of hazard signs attached to signposts and where appropriate, surrounded by boundary fences constructed from standard fencing materials such as barbed wire, concertina wire, and pierced steel planking.
 Fence sections should be attached to steel or concrete fence posts set sufficiently into the ground to discourage locals from removing them for their own use.
 Hazard marking begins no less than 20 meters from the outer perimeter of the minefield with warning signs placed at regular intervals outside of the fenced area.

 Hazard signs are to be only those approved for U.S. Army use which follow international mine-marking conventions.
-There are two basic designs for the shape of a hazards sign—square or triangular, each marked with the standardised symbol of a skull and crossbones along with a printed warning of the hazard i.e. "DANGER MINES".
+There are two basic designs for the shape of a hazards sign—square or triangular, each marked with the standardized symbol of a skull and crossbones along with a printed warning of the hazard (i.e., "DANGER MINES").
 When such signs are unavailable, the approved alternative is to use warning signs specifically denoting booby traps or unexploded ordnance (UXO).